top of page

 • Locations are well-defined.

-• Locations are reasonably accurate.
+• The locations are reasonably accurate.

 • Inventory is accessible.